DawnbrandBots/emcee-tournament-bot/docs/usage-organiser.md

 ### Add host
 ```
-mc!addhost id|@user
+mc!addhost id|@discordtag
 ```
 **Caller permission level**: host for the tournament identified by _id_

-`@user` must be a valid Discord mention of a user that pings them.
+`@discordtag` must be a valid Discord mention of a user that pings them.

 The user is added as a host for the specified tournament, granting them the same permissions as you.

 ### Remove host
 ```
-mc!removehost id|@user
+mc!removehost id|@discordtag
 ```
 **Caller permission level**: host for the tournament identified by _id_

-`@user` can be a Discord mention, though it does not have to ping, or the user's ID.
+`@discordtag` can be a Discord mention, though it does not have to ping, or the user's ID.

 The user is deauthorised as a host for the specified tournament, losing all corresponding permissions.
 You cannot remove yourself if you are the only host; there must always be one host to manage the tournament.